bens4lsu/theskinny-publish/Content/blog2/acadiana-dinnerzaster.md

 <table class="alignright" width="340px"><tr><td><img src="/img/festival_face.jpg" alt="benny - the link to this image is f" width="320px" /></td></tr><tr><td class="caption">Festival Face</td></tr></table>

-On the way out of town, I mused, â€œIf we weren't filthy, I'd say let's go down to New Iberia for that place with the soft shell crab poboys that are so good.â€�
+On the way out of town, I mused, "If we weren't filthy, I'd say let's go down to New Iberia for that place with the soft shell crab poboys that are so good."

 This peaked Mrs. theskinnyonbenny's interest, but I didn't know the name of the place, whether it was open at night, or whether they even had soft shell crabs right now.
 (Once, I went there and had to settle for an oyster po-boy.
 Poor me.)